SBC-Collaboration/SBC-RunControl/docs/data_format.md

 - `ev_livetime` (`uint64`): Event livetime in milliseconds.
 This is the time from when all modules are ready to when a trigger is received by the run control.
 - `run_livetime` (`uint64`): Run livetime in milliseconds.
 This is the sum of the current and all previous events.
+- `pset` (`float`): Pressure setpoint for this event.
+In case of pressure ramping or random sampling, the pressure setpoint could be different for each event.
 - `trigger_source` (`uint8`): Trigger source encoded in number.
 The list is:
   - `0`: Camera 1 motion detection;
   - `1`: Camera 2 motion detection;